Considerations and Limitations

 • Make sure that both the backed-up Oracle machine and the target server to which you are restoring have the same OS patch version.

-• Instant recovery of the entire Oracle Data Guard is not supported.
-However, you can instantly recover individual Data Guard databases.
+• Instant recovery of the entire Oracle Data Guard configuration is not supported.
+Individual databases from the Data Guard configuration can be recovered as standalone Oracle databases, preserving no Data Guard infrastructure.

 • Instant recovery of SAP on Oracle is not supported.